FreshKernel/ktor-server-firebase-app-check/example/README.md

 # Firebase App Check Example

-A simple project that showcase how to use the Firebase App Check library
+A simple project that showcases how to use the Firebase App Check library

 ## Table of Contents